Gilcrease Museum: Anthropology

 At Gilcrease Museum, the anthropology collections and the work of the department of anthropology focus on the cultural history of North, Central, and South America.
 The collections comprise 300,000 artifacts, covering prehistoric and historic archaeology and ethnographic materials from Native American, Hispanic, pre-Columbian, and Anglo-American cultural traditions.
 The ethnographic and historical materials span the period from European exploration of the Americas to the current day.

 These diverse materials help tell the story of the many peoples and cultures that have made the history and exploration of the new world unique and complex.
 Especially noteworthy in the archaeological collections at Gilcrease Museum are items from the Mississippi valley region (present-day Illinois and Arkansas), the southwestern U.S. (Colorado, New Mexico, and Arizona), and ancient Mexico.
 Gilcrease Museum has one of the most important collections of pre-Columbian projectile points (arrow and spear heads) in North America, and has become a resource that is regularly consulted by archaeologists.
 The museum also has a research facility containing sliding glass display shelves for artifacts and a computer database system to help find various pieces.
 This facility, the Kravis Discovery Center, also has numerous "touchable" items for a hands-on experience for its visitors.

+In February of 2025, the museum was gifted a substantial collection of Indigenous art from the Alan J. Hirschfield Family Foundation.
+Hirschfield, raised in Oklahoma, had assembled the collection of almost 300 items, including beadwork, pottery, baskets, and works on paper, from across the U.S. and Canada.